justlep/bitwig/doc/Behringer CMD DC-1/README.md

 # Behringer CMD DC-1 controller script for Bitwig

-Written for generating Program Change (and Bank change) messages, enabling you to quickly browse Banks and Presets of Softsynths like Reaktor, Microtonic, Z3TA, Morphine, Toxic Biohazard etc.
+Written for generating MIDI Program Change (and Bank Change) messages, enabling you to quickly browse Banks and Presets of Softsynths like Reaktor, Microtonic, Z3TA, Morphine, Toxic Biohazard etc. which allow their current preset to be switched via MIDI.
+Here is a [demo video on YouTube](https://www.youtube.com/watch?v=wEv_WVzOC5k).

-* Three modes: Bank Mode, Preset Mode, Snapshot Mode ("snapshot" meaning a saved combination of bank+preset).
+* Three modes: **Bank Mode**, **Preset Mode**, **Snapshot Mode** ("snapshot" meaning a saved combination of bank+preset).
 * In each mode, you have 8 pages (numeric buttons) à 16 pads, hence 128 banks, 128 programs, 128 snapshots in total.
 * To switch a bank/preset/snapshot, you can either press the pads OR twist the big Push-Encoder on top.
 Clicking the Push-Encoder will reset the bank or preset to 0 (depending on the mode).
-* In Snapshot Mode, hold the Shift-Button and one of the 16 pads to save the current bank+program  as a snapshot.
+* In Snapshot Mode, hold the Shift-Button and one of the 16 pads to save the current combination of bank+preset as a snapshot.
   (Snapshots are lost when Bitwig is closed).
 * If you hold a mode button pressed, the mode will switch back automatically when the button is released.